azambakides/TheatreEventsMS/README.md

 **The Inspiration:**

-The inspiration for this app came to me in the shower after I had seen The Game Plan that starred Dwayne "The Rock" Johnson.
+The inspiration for this topic came to me when in the shower after I had seen The Game Plan that starred Dwayne "The Rock" Johnson.
 In one scene, he danced a beautiful ballet with Roselyn Sanche.
 This made me realise how much I miss the theatre, and I thought something theatre related would be suitable for the Command Line Application that I created in Part A, and I feel it would be valuable as a Microservice in Part B too.

 ## Statement of Purpose

 ---
 **What this microservice will do:**

-The aim of this microservice is to create a front-end Theatre Events webpage that enables user interaction, so that a user can search for, and choose a theatre show, easily and simply.
+The aim of this microservice is to create a front-end Theatre Events webpage that enables user interaction, so that a user can choose a theatre show easily and simply.

-Details of the show will be stored in the backend database...
+Details of the show will be stored in the backend database and linked to the front-end display.

 **What business problem it addresses:**